Neil Symes

+he will be looking to get promotion into FQPL 5.

+Since January 2024, Neil is a current ‘C’ licence accredited Football Coach by Football QLD/ Australia.

 Political career

 At 23 years of age, Neil Symes was the youngest candidate for the Liberal National Party at the 2012 Queensland state election.

 He was elected with 51.1% of the two-party-preferred vote, converting a safe Labor seat with a 12.2-point margin, into a marginal seat with a 1.64-point buffer.
 The seat had been in Labor hands without interruption for 40 years.

 In March 2013, Symes created a furore by taking to Facebook to vent his frustrations over a rally that took place in November 2012, which saw the member for Lytton allegedly being threatened by protesters.
 In an article posted in The Courier-Mail, Symes warned he would "get his mates on to you" if any such threats took place again.

 Symes was defeated by Joan Pease in the 2015 Queensland state election on a swing of over 11 percent, enough to revert Lytton to its traditional status as a safe Labor seat.

 Following the 2015 election, Symes resigned from the LNP, and on 3 October 2016 announced via his Instagram account that he had joined Pauline Hanson's One Nation party.
 He unsuccessfully contested the seat of Mansfield for One Nation at the 2017 state election.
 He again unsuccessfully contested the seat of Jordan for One Nation at the 2020 state election.

+As of mid-2022, he has officially quit being a member of One Nation and has no official ties to any political party in Australia.